• Skip to main content

 Serve with a glass of sherry on the side, and finely minced parsley for a garnish.

-The curious gourmets among us will be happy to know that turtle meat, while rare and expensive, is not nearly as difficult to source as exotic game like moose or bear.
+The curious gourmets among us will be happy to know that turtle meat for sale, while rare and expensive, is not nearly as difficult to source as exotic game like moose or bear or seahorse.
 In fact, good-quality turtle meat is regularly available from a variety of online grocers.

 Having spent some time living in New Orleans, Cajun Grocer is our favorite place to order turtle meat.
 Their boneless turtle meat is consistently of a high quality, with chunks that are the perfect size for making turtle soup.